My first experience with FF series started with FF8 and then went through the following episodes and the recovery of the

 You understand why, right?

-If you want to maintain your level below the average convert to cards most of the monsters you will face, in some cases we can find a rare card than the normal monster, that will be really useful in the next steps.
+If you want to maintain your level below the average convert to cards most of the monsters you will face, in some cases, we can find a rare card than the normal monster, that will be useful in the next steps.

 Draw+Stock as many spells from monsters (max 99 of each spell) and turn them into cards, then head to the Fire Cavern for the third GF: Ifrit

 The best strategy against Ifrit is summoning Shiva a couple of times and casting Blizzard with the second character (using MAG-J from Quezacotl you can increase your input damage with offensive spells).
-20 min should be enough for everyone, 10 min it's ok if you already know Ifrit location and how to manage the fight.
+20 min should be enough for everyone, 10 min it's ok if you already know the Ifrit location and how to manage the fight.

 After defeating Ifrit we will have an additional GF to equip, new skills to try and his (very strong) card.